 Furthermore, any action this week would be tantamount to admitting that the newly announced latest growth and inflation forecasts, announced in March are completely wrong.

-In the UK the latest lending figures for February are expected to show a slight decrease in mortgage approvals and a slight increase in net lending.
+the latest lending figures for February are expected to show a slight decrease in mortgage approvals and a slight increase in net lending

 Concerns remain about how balanced the recent economic revival is in the context of consumer spending.
 These latest numbers could reinforce the belief that the current rebound is being fuelled by cheap lending, particularly in the housing market.